cpgf/cpgf/readme.txt

 	If you are using MSVC, run "nmake" instead of "make".

-	To build with Lua binding, you must change the variable LUA_DIR in build.config.txt to point to the source code of Lua.
+	To build with Lua binding, you must change the variable HAS_LUA and LUA_DIR in build.config.txt to point to the source code of Lua.

-	To build with Google V8 Javascript binding, you must change the variable V8_DIR in build.config.txt to point to the source code of V8.
+	To build with Google V8 Javascript binding, you must change the variable HAS_V8 and V8_DIR in build.config.txt to point to the source code of V8.

+	To build with Lua binding, you must change the variable HAS_PYTHON and PYTHON_DIR in build.config.txt to point to the source code of Python.

 	To build the unit test and sample code, feed a second parameter

 	make PLATFORM TARGET=TheTarget